How To Add Some “Lady Gaga” To Your Creative Work

 If we do know what we want, if we have a clear goal, then the way to reach it will also take turns, ups and downs, that’s how it’s meant to be.

-Bottom line, always be true to who you are, also if that means you’ll lose people.
+The bottom line always is true to who you are, also if that means you’ll lose people.

 The right people will stick with you.